kaushal0494/kaushal0494.github.io/index.md

 ---

 ---
+- **Dec 2020:** Delivered an Guest Talk on the *Introduction to RNN - Data Processing and Text Classification* in Two-week online AICTE sponsored *Faculty Development Program* on *Data Science using Python* organized by Shri VECW, Bhimavaram, India.
+Recieved a ceritficate of appriciation for same.
 - **Nov 2020:** Volunteered and attended EMNLP 2020.
 - **Oct 2020:** Presented our work (accepted in CIKM'20) in ACM- IITH student chapter and CIKM'20 conference.
 - **Oct 2020:** Received Student travel gran from CIKM'20 (ACM-SIGIR) and ACM-India for presenting my work at the CIKM'20 conference.